 Executive memoranda are similar to Executive Orders.
 They are issued to govern and direct federal agencies, however memoranda are less formal and are not required to be published in the Federal Register.

 Executive materials are found in Title 3 of the CFR.
 Presidential Documents are found in the back of each day’s Federal Register.
 In addition, the White House website offers a great amount of information and access to Executive documents.
+The Office of the Federal Register published a Guide to the Rulemaking Process, which can help you to identify useful information about the types of documents generated as part of the rulemaking process.

 Daily Compilation of Presidential Documents